younjiwoo/keydr/README.md

 5. Improve note pattern generation strategy.
 Currently, the generation logic is random and doesn't take into account the actual beats / melody of the song.
 6. Add sound effects correct / incorrect keystrokes.
 7. User can login with their Twitter or Facebook id and password (Omniauth).
+8. Add more levels -- very easy, very hard, guru, and etc.